cilium/cilium/Documentation/contributing/release/backports.rst

    backport reviewers towards which changes may deviate from the original commits to ensure that the changes are correctly backported.

+   **It is the backporter's responsibility to check that the backport commits they are preparing are identical to the original commits**.
+This can be achieved by preparing the commits, then running ``git show <commit>`` for both the original upstream commit and the prepared backport, and read through the commits side-by-side, line-by-line to check that the changes are the same.
+If there is any uncertainty about the backport, reach out to the original author directly to coordinate how to prepare the backport for the target branch.

 #.
 (Optional) If there are any commits or pull requests that are tricky or
    time-consuming to backport, consider reaching out for help on Slack.
 If the commit does not cherry-pick cleanly, please mention the necessary changes in